microsoft/pxt-adafruit/docs/lessons/teach.md

 5) Challenges

-After the student completes the quiz, tutorial, and compiles the code onto the BBC micro:bit, distribute the lesson’s challenges.
+After the student completes the quiz, tutorial, and compiles the code onto the @boardname@, distribute the lesson’s challenges.
 Challenges are additional customizing and exercises for the students.
 Challenges reinforce the concepts followed in the tutorial and quiz responses as shown with the [blink challenges](/lessons/blink/challenges).

 ## Teacher Directions